j0hnr0/Quickthought-Microblogging-web-app/README.md

-# Personal Blog Platform
+# Quickthought - Microblog Platform

-A full-stack blog platform built with Next.js where users can register, login, and create posts.
+A social media-style microblogging platform built with Next.js where users can register, login, and create quick posts.
 Built as a portfolio project to demonstrate full-stack development skills.

 ## Demo